 rapid joint degeneration in certain patients

-The review emphasizes that these findings should be interpreted within the broader context of patient selection, injection frequency, and underlying joint pathology.
+Importantly, researchers emphasized that these findings should be interpreted within the context of patient selection, injection frequency, and underlying pathology.

 Source: Radiology, 2020.